JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] I use Julia in production for a business critical task
 - [ ] I use Julia because it is required for classes at my university
 - [ ] I use Julia for hobby programming
-- [ ] Don't know
 - [ ] None of the above.
+- [ ] Other/SPECIFY

-11. Which of the following types of Julia packages have you created?Please select all that apply.
+11. Which of the following types of Julia packages have you created or contributed to?Please select all that apply.
 - [ ] Open source and registered in the Julia general registry
 - [ ] Open source and not registered in the Julia general registry
 - [ ] Private and not registered in the Julia general registry
-- [ ] None of the above
+- [ ] None of the above.
+- [ ] Other/SPECIFY

+12. IF OPEN SOURCE CREATOR OR CONTRIBUTOR: What is your work status in relation to writing Julia code?
+- [ ] Paid programmer
+- [ ] Write Julia as a component of other paid work (such as research for academics)
+- [ ] Part paid, part voluntary
+- [ ] Completely voluntary
-- [ ] Don't know
+- [ ] Prefer not to say

-12. Which of the following types of Julia packages have you contributed to, including documentation or filing issues, but not created?Please select all that apply.
-- [ ] Open source and registered in the Julia general registry
+- [ ] None of the above.

+13. IF OPEN SOURCE CREATOR OR CONTRIBUTOR: In which of the following capacities do you contribute to Julia?
+- [ ] Paid programmer
+- [ ] Write Julia as a component of other paid work (such as research for academics)
+- [ ] Part paid, part voluntary
-- [ ] Open source and not registered in the Julia general registry
+- [ ] Completely voluntary
-- [ ] Private and not registered in the Julia general registry
+- [ ] Prefer not to say
-- [ ] None of the above
+- [ ] None of the above.

+14. IF OPEN SOURCE CREATOR OR CONTRIBUTOR: How many volunteer hours do you spend working on open source Julia projects or the Julia community per week?
+- [ ] None
+- [ ] 1-10 hours
+- [ ] 11-20 hours
+- [ ] More than 20 hours
-- [ ] Don't know
+- [ ] Prefer not to say

-13. When did you first start using Julia?
-ENTER YEAR (2009-2022)enter year from 2022 to 2009
+15. When did you first start using Julia?
+ENTER YEAR (2009-2022)enter year from 2023 to 2009

-14. What percentage of the programming you do is in Julia?
+16. What percentage of the programming you do is in Julia?
 - [ ] 0%
 - [ ] 1-19%
 - [ ] 20-39%